18 - panelled Paper Cage & Art Statement

 It did not come from each's within...

-I am a light and shadow paper cutting artist and songwriter who makes immersive installations.
-I refer to my artworks as cages because they are all subjective psychological spaces that represent the microcosm of the mind.
-There is a conflict lurking within my decorative cuttings between comfort and anxiety.
+I am a light and shadow paper cutting artist and songwriter who makes immersive and atmospheric installations / spaces.
+I refer to my artworks as psychological cages as they represent the microcosm of the mind.
+There is a conflict lurking within my intricate cuttings of comfort as well as isolation and anxiety.